Coagulation

 • Hereditary bleeding disorders could occur due to platelet dysfunction (i.e., primary hemostasis disorder) or absence / deficiency of specific clotting proteins (i.e., secondary hemostasis disorder)

-• Primary hemostasis: formation of a platelet plug which involves the endothelium, platelets and von Willebrand factor (vWF)
+• Primary hemostasis: formation of a platelet plug that involves the endothelium, platelets and von Willebrand factor (vWF)

 • Secondary hemostasis: formation of fibrin plug by activated coagulation factors